boazbk/tcs/lec_00_1_math_background.md

 In this chapter, we  review some of the mathematical concepts that we will use in this course.
 Most of these are not very complicated, but do require some practice and exercise to get comfortable with.
-If you have not previously encountered some of these concepts, there are several excellent freely-available resources online for them.
+If you have not previously encountered some of these concepts, there are several excellent freely-available resources online that cover them.
 In particular, the [CS 121 webpage](http://www.boazbarak.org/cs121/background/) contains a program for self study of all the needed notions using the lecture notes, videos, and assignments of MIT course [6.042j Mathematics for Computer science](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-042j-mathematics-for-computer-science-fall-2010/).
 (The MIT lecture notes were also used in the past in [Harvard CS 20](https://www.seas.harvard.edu/courses/cs20/).)

 ## A mathematician's apology